Imagine a world without language; it would be chaotic, right?

-These sounds, though, could come with different meanings.
-When experts have taken spectrograms of dog barks, it turns out that not all barks are the same, even if they came from the same dog.
-Depending on the context, a dog’s bark can vary in timing, pitch, and amplitude which perhaps convey different meanings.
+When experts examined spectrograms of dog barks, they discovered that not all barks are the same, even if they came from the same dog.

 Understanding The Tones

-The tone of when your dog sees a stranger coming into your house is generally very different from the tone of its bark when he sees you coming into the house.
+The tone of your dog’s bark when he sees a stranger entering your house is generally very different from the tone of his bark when he sees you enter the house.

-For a stranger, this bark could indicate protectiveness and signs of aggression, while the latter is more of excitement and happiness at you having to come home.
+This bark could indicate protectiveness and aggression to a stranger, whereas the latter is more excited and happy that you have to come home.

-In other words, deep sound barking accompanied by growling can be more sinister, while high-pitched barking often means excitement.
+In other words, deep-pitched barking accompanied by growling can be more sinister, whereas high-pitched barking is frequently associated with excitement.

-Barking is one of the many forms of vocal communication for dogs towards other dogs and their owners.
-Dog barks when they are trying to convey something, whether they are trying to alert their owners, signals that they want to play or cuddle, or to say that they are hungry and want food.
+Dogs bark to alert their owners, to signal that they want to play or cuddle, or to express that they are hungry and want food.

-Each type of barking serves a distinct function for a dog, and many owners can identify why their dog is barking just by hearing the specific bark.
+Each type of barking serves a specific purpose for a dog, and many owners can tell why their dog is barking just by hearing the specific bark.

 What Do Dogs Think About Barks?

-As an owner, do you have a good grasp of what your dog is trying to say when it barks?
+Do you understand what your dog is trying to say when it barks as an owner?

-Dog bark is defined as the alarm sound that is usually pitched by dogs when they try to say something.
-However, barking is normal for dogs when the bark from your pal is mixed with growls or lower-pitched.
+Dog bark is defined as the alarm sound made by dogs when they try to say something.

-This usually signifies a threat, and you should be keen on what your dog is trying to show or say to you.
-When our pals bark, it could mean they are conveying a message.
+When our pal’s bark, it could mean they are conveying a message.
 And when they try to convey a message, that means our dogs are thinking.